linarphy/PHosPhore/doc/guides/configuration.md

 git clone https://github.com/gugus2000/PHosPhore_installation
 ```

-Once it's done, move the `src` folder into your PHosPhore `root folder`.
+Once it's done, move the `src` folder into your PHosPhore `root folder`, and load the website (for the first time).

 ### Manual